Bliss MichelsonClassical Host

 Bliss and his oboist wife Peggy Wiltrout continue to freelance in the Delaware Valley and beyond, often performing together with such ensembles as the Orchestra of St. Peter by the Sea and the MostArts Festival in Alfred, NY.
 When not playing the bass, voice acting or announcing at WRTI, he can be found tending sheep and a menagerie of other animals outside of Hightstown, NJ.

-Hear Bliss during classical hours as a substitute host and as an interviewer backstage during Philadelphia Orchestra in Concert broadcasts.
+Hear Bliss during classical hours every Monday from 10 AM to 2 PM, as a frequest substitute host, and as an interviewer backstage during Philadelphia Orchestra in Concert broadcasts.